Swiss-Polar-Institute/data-management-guidance/documentation/introduction.md

 ### Further development of this guide

-Ongoing development of this document is done in a Github repository: [https://github.com/Swiss-Polar-Institute/data-management-guidance](https://github.com/Swiss-Polar-Institute/data-management-guidance) and the latest PDF version is published online: [https://doi.org/10.5281/zenodo.4185227](https://doi.org/10.5281/zenodo.4185227).
+Ongoing development of this document is done in a GitHub repository: [https://github.com/Swiss-Polar-Institute/data-management-guidance](https://github.com/Swiss-Polar-Institute/data-management-guidance) and the latest PDF version is published online: [https://doi.org/10.5281/zenodo.4185227](https://doi.org/10.5281/zenodo.4185227).
 Text is written in Markdown, then [Pandoc](https://pandoc.org/MANUAL.html) is used to convert it to LaTeX and then PDF format.

 We would greatly welcome feedback by way of comments, suggestions, corrections, questions or ideas for further development of this guide.
-Feel free to get in touch using [Github issues](https://github.com/Swiss-Polar-Institute/data-management-guidance/issues) or email [jenny.thomas@epfl.ch](mailto:jenny.thomas@epfl.ch).
+Feel free to get in touch using [GitHub issues](https://github.com/Swiss-Polar-Institute/data-management-guidance/issues) or email [jenny.thomas@epfl.ch](mailto:jenny.thomas@epfl.ch).